activecm/BeaKer/README.md

 ### Automated Install: BeaKer Server

-Download the latest release tar file, extract it, and run `./install_beaker.sh` on the Linux machine that will aggregate your Sysmon data and host Kibana.
+Download the latest release tar file, extract it, and inside the `BeaKer` directory, run `./install_beaker.sh` on the Linux machine that will aggregate your Sysmon data and host Kibana.

 The automated installer will:
   - Install Docker and Docker-Compose
   - Create a configuration directory in `/etc/BeaKer`
   - Install Elasticsearch, Kibana, and load the dashboards